 When you imagine cyber criminals planning ways to infect hundreds of thousands of computers, you probably don’t picture sophisticated marketing operations and software licensing, but you’d be surprised.
 The black market on the Dark Web is much like any other online store where you purchase goods, only its products are more nefarious.
 Cyber criminals copy the techniques used by corporations to increase profits by authoring and distributing ransomware-as-a-service (RaaS).
 RaaS enables less tech-savvy cyber criminals to quickly set up shop, and often includes “customer support,” easy-to-use dashboards, and guides on how to most effectively distribute ransomware onto victims’ machines.

-The RaaS Business Model
+The Ransomware As A Service (RaaS) Business Model

 This is not a recent development.
 RaaS has been used since 2016, and has proved to be a lasting business model for cyber criminal organizations.
 These organizations utilize modern marketing and corporate strategies to get their “customers” to choose their ransomware services over other offerings on the Dark Web.